 With the new agreement, Google’s renewable portfolio has reached approximately 2.6GW of wind and solar energy, making it the world’s first and biggest company to purchase renewable energy.

 The Great Western wind farm is interconnected to the transmission system owned by the Southwestern Public Service and operated by the Southwest Power Pool (SPP).

 Contractors involved with the Great Western wind project

 The turbines for the wind project were supplied by Vestas Wind Systems.
 Construction of the plant was carried out by EDF RE.

 Power off-take from EDF’s wind farms

-Of the four projects, power produced by three farms will be sold to multinational companies as a part of their commitments to reduce carbon footprint.
+Of the four projects, power produced by three of the farms will be sold to multinational companies as part of their commitments to reduce their carbon footprint.
 Procter & Gamble will purchase 96MW of the energy produced by the Tyler Bluff project to power its Fabric & Home Care plants in North America, while a part of the power generated by the Salt Fork project will be sold to Salesforce.